Image Alt Text

 taxes

-Eighty years later, the SUTA program is still in effect.
-The money collected through SUTA tax continues to go into a state unemployment fund on behalf of that state’s employees.
-The fund is then used to pay state unemployment insurance to employees who have become unemployed through no fault of their own, such as through company layoffs.
-When you hear of someone collecting unemployment, it’s likely that they are drawing from SUTA funds.
+SUTA is a payroll tax employers pay to the state.
+Money from SUTA taxes goes into a state unemployment fund on behalf of that state’s employees.
+The fund pays unemployment insurance to employees who become unemployed through no fault of their own, such as through company layoffs.

 Taxable wage base